 The Kindergarten Readiness Initiative for DeKalb County is overseen by the Kindergarten Readiness Collaborative.
-The DeKalb County Regional Office of Education leads the Collaborative along with participating representatives from the DeKalb County Community Foundation, the Trauma-Informed Committee, Community Coordinated Child Care (4-C), Family Service Agency, Northwestern Medicine, Children's Home and Aid, Basics DeKalb County, DeKalb County Health Department, DeKalb County Community Mental Health Board, and local educators.
+The DeKalb County Regional Office of Education leads the Collaborative along with participating representatives from the DeKalb County Community Foundation, Community Coordinated Child Care (4-C), Family Service Agency, Northwestern Medicine, Children's Home and Aid, Basics DeKalb County, DeKalb County Health Department, local educators, and community members.

 The DeKalb County Community Foundation's commitment and support to early care and education is made possible by 20 CommunityWorks Funds, generating over $100,000 annually.
 Thank you to the generous donors who support these Field of Interest Funds!